-The exhibition ‘The Past Is Now’ was displayed at Birmingham City Art Gallery and Museum between October 2017 and June 2018. focused on Birmingham’s historic collections could be used to tell the story of the city’s extensive links to empire.
-The museum worked with a group of co-curators Sumaya Kassim, Abeera Kamran, Shaheen Kasmani and Aliyah Hasinah all of whom identify as women of colour.The exhibition firmly situated history within the framework of empireclearly the interdependency of the local and the global.
-Icons of Birmingham, including both the Cadbury family and Joseph Chamberlain, were reinterpreted so that the narrative of these local heroes their more controversial empire.
+The exhibition ‘The Past Is Now’ was displayed at Birmingham City Art Gallery and Museum between October 2017 and June 2018.
+It focused on how Birmingham’s historic collections could be used to tell the story of the city’s extensive links to empire.
+The museum worked with a group of co-curators – Sumaya Kassim, Abeera Kamran, Shaheen Kasmani and Aliyah Hasinah – all of whom identify as women of colour.The exhibition firmly situated the city’s history within the framework of empire, clearly demonstrating the interdependency of the local and the global.
+Icons of Birmingham, including both the Cadbury family and Joseph Chamberlain, were reinterpreted so that the celebratory narrative of these local heroes was confronted by their more controversial involvement with empire.
 A quote from a speech by Chamberlain to the Imperial Institute in 1895 featured on the wall of the exhibition.
-The extract ‘I believe that the British race is the greatest of the governing races that the world has ever seen’.
-The fact that the museum itself is located on Chamberlain Square connect the institution, the man and the racial ideologies he espoused through the materiality and naming practices of the city space. brought the empire home by insisting that this was not something that occurred in distant but rather .
+The extract made clear his commitment to ideas of racial superiority.
+‘I believe’ he opined ‘that the British race is the greatest of the governing races that the world has ever seen’..
+The fact that the museum itself is located on Chamberlain Square connected the institution, the man and the racial ideologies he espoused through the materiality and naming practices of the city space.
+In doing so the exhibition brought the empire home by insisting that this was not simply something that occurred in distant and disconnected places but rather it is an integrated part of the city’s history and identity.

-The exhibition engaged with some of the issue of provenance raised by Proctor.
-As Kassim has written ‘For many people of colour, collections symbolise historic and ongoing trauma and theft.
+The exhibition engaged with some of the issues of provenance raised by Proctor’s tours.
+As Kassim has written, ‘For many people of colour, collections symbolise historic and ongoing trauma and theft.
 Behind every beautiful object and historically important building or monument is trauma.’
-This point was made powerfully through the inclusion of a letter the curator 23 October 1964.
+This point was made powerfully through the inclusion of a letter from the museum’s own curator dated 23 October 1964.
 The letter related to a possible new acquisition and read

 I was telephoned by a Mr D. Cooper on Thursday who is offering to us, as a gift, one or two relics which he captured personally from members of Mau Mau during all that trouble, I suppose he was in the Army.
 They include one or two blood-stained knives and a home-made rifle.
 I thought they might make an amusing addition of a specialised sort to our African collection.

-The notion of the captured relic, still stained with the blood shed during colonial violence, as an ‘amusing addition’ to the collection is a devastating reminder of the colonial mindset and the ways in which it informed museum collecting and as a result public understanding of the imperial past.
-As Kassim has pointed out ‘To many white people, the collections are an enjoyable diversion, a nostalgic visit which conjures up a romanticised version of Empire.’
+The notion of the captured relic, still stained with the blood shed during colonial violence, as an ‘amusing addition’ to the collection is a devastating reminder of the colonial mind-set and the ways in which it informed museum collecting and as a result public understanding of the imperial past.
+As Kassim has pointed out, ‘To many white people, the collections are an enjoyable diversion, a nostalgic visit which conjures up a romanticised version of Empire.’